o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

       }
     ```

-In the next section we detail the fluentbit values file.

-I'm not detailing the Elasticsearch and Kibana deployments,
+I'm not detailing the Elasticsearch and Kibana deployments themselves,
 they're pretty standard and can be found at the [o-leolleo/a-kubernetes-local-lab//fluentbit/manifests](https://github.com/o-leolleo/a-kubernetes-local-lab/tree/main/fluentbit/manifests) repository folder.

 ### The fluentbit configuration (values) file

-In the configuration, we specify, beside other things, the flow of a given log message across the fluentbit pipeline.
+In the configuration we specify, beside other things, the flow of a given log message across the fluentbit pipeline.
 This is detailed in the diagram below.
-In the fluentbit configuration file is comprised of sections corresponding to each of the stages of the pipeline, illustrated as boxes in the image. _We'll skip from our discussion the stages of this pipeline inside dashed boxes_.
+The file is composed of sections corresponding to each of the stages of the pipeline, illustrated as boxes in the image. _We'll skip from our discussion the stages represented by dashed boxes_.

 ```mermaid
 flowchart LR